 Meanwhile, a young doctor investigating the suicide of an older woman in a nearby town learns as she was fond of his long-since-disappeared son.
 A surprising twist occurs as the two stories clash.
 It’s atmospheric and creepy rather than gory, but definitely, a fun read.

-See also: Top 10 Upcoming Books
+See Also: Top 10 Upcoming Books

-Butterflies in November- Auður Ava Ólafsdóttir
+Butterflies In November- Auður Ava Ólafsdóttir

 But when they win over 40 million kroner on a shared lottery ticket, she and the boy embark on a cross-Iceland road trip.
 It gives way to a series of adventures.
 Butterflies in November is an exceptional, funny story of motherhood, relationships, and the legacy of life’s mistakes that is both darkly comedic and uniquely moving.

-Inspector Erlendur Series- Arnaldur Indridason
+Iceland Books Inspector Erlendur Series- Arnaldur Indridason

 The 11-Iceland book series by Indridason may be the most commercially successful of all the mystery books of Iceland.
 Jar City is the first episode in the series, which focuses on Iceland’s isolated society, psychological drama, and dark secrets.